 I’ve made this recipe for years as a freezer meal.
 Here’s what to do.

-- Cook French dip according to slow cooker or Instant Pot instructions.
+- Cook French dip according to the slow cooker or Instant Pot instructions.

 - Remove meat and allow to cool.
 Slice or shred and bag.
 Add about 1/4 cup broth with the meat to keep it moist.